lecstor/copin/README.md

 * If a config file exists that has the same name as the value of NODE_ENV then that config is loaded and merged with the default config. eg NODE_ENV=production, production.yaml will be loaded.
+* unless NODE_ENV == 'test'
-* ENV_MAP.yaml can be used to set config values from shell environment variables.
-ENV_MAP is not used if NODE_ENV='test'.
+  * ENV_MAP.yaml will be used to set config values from shell environment variables.
+  * local.yaml will override all other config values

 Installation
 ------------